huggy12/PCtensorflowStartup/README.md

 # PCtensorflowStartup

 *Note: I am not an absolute expert in Python, OpenCV or Tensorflow, this stuff is a collection of stuff I have found to make a raspberry pi work doing tensorflow lite stuff.
 I want to share this because I found it difficult to weed through what works and what doesn't.
-This is dated as of 8 May 2020 using Python version <FIGURE THIS OUT HUGH> and a raspberry pi 4 running raspbian <FIND THIS OUT HUGH>.
+This is dated as of 8 May 2020 using Python version 3.7.3 and a raspberry pi 4 running raspbian 10 (buster).
 My background is mechatronics, I'm a jack of trades but master of none!
-If there are any suggestions for improvements please let me know.
+If there are any suggestions for improvements please let me know.*

 ## 1. Project Background